hmutugi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that executes permission to the owner
+writes script that sets mode of file hello same as ollehs